Skip to main content

 Guide to the Various Bet Types of Craps

 Craps Bet TypesCraps offers a staggering number of betting options.
-These can be classified into two major categories – multiple-roll bets and one-roll bets.
-In craps, the payouts and the house edge fluctuate greatly depending on the type of bet you make.
-Some bets are considered more advantageous to players than others, which is why you should choose the wagers you make wisely, at least if you wish to end your betting sessions on profit.
+These can be grouped into two major categories – multiple-roll bets and one-roll bets.
+In craps, both the payouts and the house edge vary greatly depending on the type of wager you place.
+Some bets are more advantageous to players than others, which is why you should choose your wagers wisely if you wish to finish your betting sessions with a profit.
 Read on to learn more about the types of bets you can place in craps and their respective payouts.

 Multiple-Roll Bets

-Multiple-Roll BetsAs the name itself suggests, the outcome of such bets is resolved after several tosses of the dice.
+Multiple-Roll BetsAs the name suggests, the outcome of these wagers is determined after several tosses of the dice.
 Because of this, craps novices often experience difficulties in understanding and mastering multiple-roll bets.
-However, some bets that fall in this category, like the Pass/Don’t Pass Line and Come/Don’t Come bets, offer the lowest house edge in the game of craps which certainly can be interpreted as an advantage.
+However, some bets in this category, such as Pass/Don’t Pass Line and Come/Don’t Come wagers, offer the lowest house edge in the game, which is certainly an advantage.

 Bet NameWinning CriteriaSingle-Roll/Multi-Roll BetPayoutTrue OddsHouse Edge